 How can we harness the digital revolution?

-Blog Post (3 March 2017) by Nagy K. Hanna, LINK Visiting Associate Professor and author of the 2016 volume Mastering Digital Transformation (Emerald)
+LINK Visiting Associate Professor, author of Mastering Digital Transformation

 From my long experience in development assistance, I saw how information poverty in its many forms has led to: policy planning and management without facts, disconnected enterprises, inefficient markets, poor serivce delivery, disempowerment, corruption, and more.
 The ongoing ICT revolution has long been ignored in development thinking and practice.
 Development practitioners and ICT specialists remain disconnected.
 I have studied the experiences of countries pursuing digital transformation and captured their lessons and experiences in several books.
 My new book builds on this longstanding interest in how countries can learn to harness the technological revolution.